pyrsia/pyrsia/docs/developers/pyrsia-architecture-and-use-cases.md

   - if the file isn't available locally, it is retrieved using the `p2p` component.
   - the file is then checked by calculating its hash and comparing it to the `artifact_hash` stored in the transparency log.
-  - if the hashes match the bytes of the file are returned to the caller of the artifact service, otherwise an error is returned.
+  - if the hashes match the bytes of the file, they are returned to the caller of the artifact service, otherwise an error is returned.

 - request a build from source for a specific package type and a package specific artifact ID (PSID). \
   the artifact service implements this as follows:
-  - start a build using the build and verification service, and wait for its result.
+  - start a build using the build service, and wait for its result.
   - when the build is finished:
     - temporary hold the build result
     - and call the transparency log including the package type, PSID and